-- heads of state, heads of government, ministers and deputy or assistant ministers - members of parliament or similar legislative bodies - members of governing bodies of political parties - members of supreme courts, of constitutional courts, or any judicial body whose decisions are not subject to further appeal, except in exceptional circumstances - members of courts of auditors or of the boards of central banks - ambassadors, charges d'affaires and high-ranking officers in the armed forces - members of the administrative, management or supervisory bodies of stateowned enterprises - directors, deputy directors and members of the board of equivalent function of an international organisation
+- heads of state, heads of government, ministers and deputy or assistant ministers - members of parliament or similar legislative bodies - members of governing bodies of political parties - members of supreme courts, of constitutional courts, or any judicial body whose decisions are not subject to further appeal, except in exceptional circumstances - members of courts of auditors or of the boards of central banks - ambassadors, charges d'affaires and high-ranking officers in the armed forces - members of the administrative, management or supervisory bodies of stateowned enterprises - directors, deputy directors and members of the board of equivalent function of an international organisation guidance referred to above sets out the FCA's view of what categories of person should be treated as PEPs in the UK.

 Middle ranking and junior officials are not PEPs.
 In the UK, only those who hold truly prominent positions should be treated as PEPs and the definition should not be applied to local government, more junior members of the civil service or military officials other than those holding the most senior ranks.
+Section 2.16 of the FCA